DevExpress-Examples/wpf-scheduler-create-basic-scheduling-application/Readme.md

 * [MainWindow.xaml.cs](./CS/SimpleSchedulingExample/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/SimpleSchedulingExample/MainWindow.xaml.vb))
 * [MedicalAppointment.cs](./CS/SimpleSchedulingExample/MedicalAppointment.cs) (VB: [MedicalAppointment.vb](./VB/SimpleSchedulingExample/MedicalAppointment.vb))
  default file list end -->
-# Simple Scheduler for WPF - How to create a simple scheduling application
+# Scheduler for WPF - How to create a basic scheduling application

 <!--This example follows the <a href="http://help.devexpress.com/#WPF/CustomDocument114882">Getting Started</a> topic and demonstrates how to create a simple scheduling application using the new WPF Scheduler.-->

-This example shows how to create a simple scheduling application with the [SchedulerControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.SchedulerControl).
+This example shows how to create a basic scheduling application with the [SchedulerControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Scheduling.SchedulerControl).

 ![SimpleScheduler](images/wpfscheduler_getstartedrun129813.png)
 <br/>

 ## Implementation Details

 * To create a [POCO View Model](https://docs.devexpress.com/WPF/17352/mvvm-framework/viewmodels/runtime-generated-poco-viewmodels), use the [DevExpress MVVM Framework](https://docs.devexpress.com/WPF/15112/mvvm-framework).
-This is a Data Model that provides data for a scheduling application.
+This is a Data Model that gives data for a scheduling application.

-* The View Model exposes the **MedicalAppointment** and **Doctor** classes as the **ObservableCollection** type collections.
+* The View Model uses the **MedicalAppointment** and **Doctor** class instances as collections of the **ObservableCollection** type collections.

 * The scheduling application includes the [Ribbon](https://docs.devexpress.com/WPF/120132/controls-and-libraries/scheduler/visual-elements/ribbon).